- Step One

 - Step Five

 Check the Zendesk status page to find if this issue is more widespread

 If you experience performance issues, check the Zendesk status page: status.zendesk.com.

-If there are any active service disruptions or incidents, they will be listed on that page and you can monitor the status as the incidents progress.
-For more information on how to read the status page, see this article: Monitoring your account status on the System Status page
+If there are any active service disruptions or incidents, they will be listed on that page and you can monitor the status as the progress of the incident.
+For more information on how to read the status page, see the article: Monitoring your account status on the System Status page

 Step Two: Basic troubleshooting

 There are some quick initial steps you can take to improve your system's performance right away.

 - Make sure your browser and system are up to date and match our Zendesk Support system requirements.

 - Clear the cache and cookies on your browser as described in this article: Options to clear cache and cookies.